TakiRahal/NativeCodeWithCordova/README.md

 -   _Files java, kotlin, ObjectiveC_ **to** _Controller JavaScript_:
-In native code, we used many of classes to intercept the events or to collect data from a user's interaction with the application, in hybride code, we need to use a files javascript for bind events (controller javascript)
+In native code, we used many of classes to intercept the events or to collect data from a user's interaction with the application, in hybrid code, we need to use a files javascript for bind events (controller javascript)

 -   New Instance: With native code, we write new Object for instance any class, but with cordova,